Guide

 • Noise and background: shadows and paper texture waste space; clean scans compress better.

-Because scanned PDFs are image-based already, PDF Tools is usually very effective.
+Because scanned PDFs are image-based already, PDF Compressor is usually very effective.
 If you still cannot meet a limit, consider splitting the PDF with Split PDF or removing non-essential pages with Delete PDF Pages.

 Practical settings for clear text (not a blurry mess)